Bit of History

 In 1983, Art Wheeler, a Main Line businessman and entrepreneur, realized that he and many of his peers had very few viable options for a quality retirement in the area – so, he decided to create one.
 He formed a development company, and through his acquaintance with Elizabeth Converse Huebner, granddaughter of William Austin, was able to purchase 50 acres of the original Austin estate.
 In 1988, the Huebners and Wheelers were among the first residents to move into a full-fledged Continuing Care Retirement Community.

-Art Wheeler also had the radical idea of putting the future of Beaumont into the hands of its residents.
-His philosophy of empowering residents to make decisions for the good of the community and each other continues to set Beaumont apart to this day.
+Art Wheeler also had the radical idea of putting the future of Beaumont into the hands of its residents through the resident board.
+His philosophy of involving residents in making decisions for the good of the community and each other continues to set Beaumont apart to this day.

 Take the aerial tour to see how the original Mansion integrates with the apartments and villas.